 Gordon Green: An eight-bed permanent residence providing intensive treatment and support for elderly adults under guardianship with a combination of challenges including mental illness and disabilities related to age or physical impairments.

 Helen Winslow Ray House: A seven-bed comprehensive rehabilitation residence providing support, counseling and advocacy for adults with a major mental illness.

-The Opportunity Alliance has provided crisis response services to residents of Cumberland County since 1970, ensuring that there is someone to provide help to children, adolescents, and adults whenever it is needed.
-Cumberland Country Crisis Response is a comprehensive 24-hour mental health crisis system offering phone and face-to-face crisis intervention and stabilization services.
-The Opportunity Alliance collaborates with Sweetser to provide crisis response support and expertise for children and adolescents experiencing a crisis.
-The Opportunity Alliance provides the same for adults.
+774-HELP: Available 24 hours a day, 365 days a year, 774-HELP(4357) offers immediate access to crisis intervention, suicide prevention/intervention, crisis/supportive counseling, problem solving services to adults and children throughout Cumberland County, 774-HELP(4357) is the phone number for Cumberland County Crisis Response.The Opportunity Alliance has provided crisis response services to residents of Cumberland County since 1970, ensuring that there is someone to provide help to children, adolescents, and adults whenever it is needed.
+Cumberland Country Crisis Response is a comprehensive 24-hour mental health crisis system offering phone and face-to-face crisis intervention and stabilization services for adults, children, and adolescents experiencing a crisis.
 Cumberland County Crisis Response services and supports include:

 Our Cumberland County Crisis Response programs are funded in part by Cumberland County.

 The Maine Youth Action Network (MYAN) is hosting its annual Youth Leadership Conference on Wednesday,...
 MORE